The crayfish party

 Along with the crayfish, you’ll need beer, schnapps, friends – and silly songs.

-Due to the risk of over-fishing, restrictions on river crayfishing were introduced back in the early 1900s.
-The season was limited to a couple of months from August.
+Back in the early 1900s, Sweden introduced restrictions on river crayfishing.
+This was due to the risk of over-fishing, and the season was then limited to a couple of months from August.
 Crayfish thus became an exclusive and much sought-after delicacy.
 The crayfish population in rivers and lakes has also been decimated on a number of occasions by a dreaded parasitic mould.

 Today, imported crayfish are on sale all year round, but few Swedes are prepared to abandon the seasonal tradition.
-In early August, the media set the scene for the feast with detailed tests of the current year’s offerings, tips from celebrities and lists ranking the various brands.
+In early August, the media set the scene for the feast with detailed tests of the current year’s offerings, tips from celebrities and lists ranking the various crayfish brands for sale in supermarkets.

-The very few who have private access, of course, catch their own crayfish.
-The little creatures are night animals, so fishing has to be done after dark.
+The very few who have private access catch their own crayfish, of course.
+As the little creatures like the dark, they can be found crawling along the bottom.
 They are caught in wire traps and the bait is often rotten or raw fish.
-Crayfish must be alive when placed in the saucepan of boiling liquor.
+Crayfish must be alive when placed in the saucepan of boiling water for food hygiene reasons.

 A traditional crayfish party